Frequently Asked Questions

 Q How does it work?

-A A contract is formed between the client and the therapist, a relationship, in which we work on issues together without judgment, with honesty, and mutual regard.
+A A contract is formed to work on issues together without judgment, with honesty, and mutual regard.

 I do not adhere to any religion or belief system but my style is underpinned with Buddhist, Taoist and Native American philosophy, systems theory, body-mind theory and other forms of therapy including Gestalt, NLP, Feldekrais, Gendler, Reich and many other sources.
 Deep process psychotherapy is particularly effective for trauma and abuse issues.